-In addition to the Master of Arts (Honours), the School of English offers courses leading to the pass degree of Master of Arts (part-time course).
+In addition to the Master of Arts (Honours), the School of English offers courses leading to the award of the pass degree of Master of Arts (part-time course).

 Candidates for the award of the degree must complete two courses (one in each of two years).
-Each course involves approximately sixty hours of seminars, together with such supplementary study of criticism, research-materials and methods as may be prescribed from time to time.
+Each course involves approximately sixty hours of seminars, together with such supplementary study of criticism, researchmaterials and methods as may be prescribed from time to time.
 Candidates are expected to undertake wide reading in preparation for each seminar and must, as required, write essays and prepare papers to be presented at the seminars.
 Assessment is based on these essays and papers as well as on examinations to be taken at the end of each session or the end of the year.

-All students are required to attend a seminar, held every second week, on literary history or on problems of literary criticism common to all periods.
+All students are required to attend a seminar, held every second week, on literary history or on problems of literary criticism.

-Not all courses are available in any one year; and on the evidence of studies previously undertaken by the candidate as part of an undergraduate program or otherwise, the Head of the School may direct a candidate to take or not to take a particular course as part of his/her MA program.

-The courses from which students are required to se elect

-subjects for study are:
+Not all courses are available in any one year; and on the evidence of studies previously undertaken by the candidate as part of an undergraduate program or otherwise, the Head of the School may direct a candidate to take or not to take a particular course as part of his/her MA degree program.
+The courses from which students are required to select subjects for study are:

-50.501G Linguistic History and Theory.

-50.502G Australian Literature-Nineteenth Century.
-50.503G Mediaeval English Literature.
-50.504G Major Australian Writers of the Twentieth Century.

-50.505G English Fiction of the Later Nineteenth and Earlier Twentieth Centuries.

-50.506G English Literature of the Seventeenth Century y.
-50 507G Shakeeneara

-50.507G Shakespeare.
-50.508G The Classical Background of English Literature
+- 50.501G Linguistic History and Theory. - 50.502G Australian Literature-Nineteenth Century. - 50.503G Mediaeval English Literature. - 50.504G Major Australian Writers of the Twentieth Century. - 50.505G English Fiction of the Later Nineteenth and Earlier Twentieth Centuries. - 50.506G English Literature of the Seventeenth Century. - 50.507G Shakespeare. - 50.508G The Classical Background of English Literature.

-In addition to the Master of Arts (Honours), the School of German also offers a course leading to the pass degree of Master of Arts (part-time course).
+In addition to the Master of Arts (Honours), the School of French also offers a course leading to the award of the pass degree of Master of Arts (part-time course).